 Importance of Filing for an Extension

 To avoid penalties, if you know you can't meet the April 15th deadline, it’s advisable to file for an extension using Form 4868.
-This will give you until October 15, 2024, to file your tax return.
-However, it's important to note that an extension to file is not an extension to pay.
+This will give you until October 15, 2025, to file your tax return.
+But, it's important to note that an extension to file is not an extension to pay.
 You should estimate and pay any owed taxes by the April 15th deadline to minimize interest and penalties.

-Do You Need to File a Tax Return in April 2024?
+Do You Need to File a Tax Return in April 2025?
 Understanding Your Obligations

 Filing requirements vary based on income, age, and filing status.
-The IRS provides criteria to help determine if you need to file a return for the 2023 tax year.
-Here are the general filing requirements for the 2023 tax year:
+The IRS provides criteria to help determine if you need to file a return for the 2024 tax year.
+Here are the general filing requirements for the 2024 tax year:

-1. If your filing status is single and you are under 65, you must file a tax return if your gross income is at least $12,950.
+- If your filing status is single and you are under 65, you must file a tax return if your gross income is at least $12,950.

-2. If you are 65 or older, the filing requirement increases to $14,600 for single filers.
+- If you are 65 or older, the filing requirement increases to $14,600 for single filers.

-3. For married individuals filing jointly, both under 65, the filing requirement is $25,900.
+- The filing requirement for married individuals filing jointly who are both under 65 is $25,900.
 If one spouse is 65 or older, the requirement is $27,300, and if both spouses are 65 or older, the requirement is $28,700.

-4. If you are filing as head of household and under 65, you must file a tax return if your gross income is at least $19,900.
+- If you are filing as head of household and under 65, you must file a tax return if your gross income is at least $19,900.
 If you are 65 or older, the requirement increases to $21,500.

-Navigating the Tax Extension Deadline for 2023 Taxes: Due April 15 (Tax Day 2024)
+Navigating the Tax Extension Deadline for 2024 Taxes: Due April 15 (Tax Day 2025)

-If you're unable to file by April 15, 2024, you can request an extension, extending your filing deadline to October 15, 2024.
+If you're unable to file by April 15, 2025, you can request an extension, extending your filing deadline to October 15, 2025.
 However, this extension does not apply to any taxes owed.
-To request an extension, you will need to fill out Form 4868 and submit it to the IRS by the original filing deadline, April 15, 2024.
-Keep in mind that while an extension gives you more time to file your tax return, it does not give you more time to pay any taxes owed.
-Any taxes not paid by the original filing deadline will be subject to penalties and interest.
+To request an extension, you will need to fill out Form 4868 and submit it to the IRS by the original filing deadline, April 15, 2025.

+If you are unable to pay the full amount, you can still file for an extension and explore payment options with the IRS, such as a payment plan or an offer in compromise.
 It's always best to file your tax return on time and pay any taxes owed to avoid potential penalties and interest.
 If you are unable to meet the April 15 deadline, be sure to file for an extension and explore your options for paying any taxes owed.

 Managing Estimated Tax Payments: Tax Due for Independent Contractors and Businesses Ready to File Taxes

-- April 15,
+- April 15, 2025: First quarter payment

 It's important to accurately estimate your tax liability and make timely payments to avoid penalties and interest.
 Consulting with a tax professional can help ensure you are meeting your obligations and managing your tax payments effectively.